SlivTaMere/EZJ/README.md

 Easy Java<->Json

 Serialize and Unserialize simple Java objects to Json.
 Implement IEZJCustomSerializer to support any class.
-Then add it with to EZJ.addCustomSerializer
+Then add it with EZJ.addCustomSerializer